 Methylene Blue 12 mg one capsule twice daily

 I continue to take CuraMed 750mg (curcumin) two capsules three times a day with meals.
 If I'm fully absorbing it, this supplies me with 3 grams of pure curcuminoids daily.
+CuraMed (curcumin) is not FDA approved to treat any medical condition.

 I’m no longer taking itraconazole or valacyclovir.

-I am getting the Ivermectin from a compounding pharmacy and the others from various internet sources, including Amazon.com.
+I am getting the ivermectin from a compounding pharmacy and the others from various internet sources, including Amazon.com.

 Risks of this regimen